 The brightness of every LED depends on the current drawn by it – the most the current drawn the more brightness will be

 Note: The LED is not symmetrical in nature, allowing current to flow in one direction only.

-The beginnings of LED technology dates all the way back to the discovery of electroluminescence in 1907 by English experimenter H.J.
+The beginnings of LED technology date all the way back to the discovery of electroluminescence in 1907 by English experimenter H.J.
 Round of Marconi Labs using a crystal of silicon carbide and a cat’s-whisker detector.
-This created the foundation for the creation of the first LED in 1927 by Russian inventor Oleg Losev, who shared his research in Soviet, German and British scientific journals.
+This created the foundation for the creation of the first LED in 1927 by Russian inventor Oleg Losev, who shared his research in Soviet, German, and British scientific journals.

 This collaborative R&D effort paid off in 1968, with the simultaneous introduction of HP’s LED display and Mosanto’s LED indicator lamp.
 These were the first commercially viable LED products and sparked a revolution in digital display lighting, replacing nixie tubes as the primary display technology as well as neon and incandescent for indicator lights.
 Over the next several decades, LED technology continued to improve, offering additional colors as well as increased durability, longevity and overall performance.